 - Do you really, really like it?!?
 Yes!
 We wouldn’t be talking about our toilet if we didn’t like it.
 In fact we don’t think we’ll ever own a regular toilet again!

 For those additional questions that keep popping up we’ll continue to add them and answer them here:

 - Do I need to wear gloves?
 Mfr. says it’s optional, but I typically wear them when dumping the solids.

 - Is it Legal to dump Urine on Ground, in streams, ocean, etc?
-Urine is good for Mature Trees and Shrubs.
-Urine is sterile unless your taking medication which may add chemicals/metals to the urine.
+Urine is a good fertilizer for mature trees and shrubs.
 You should always ask before dumping as rules change based on city, county, location, etc. For ocean, lakes and streams confirm before dumping as there may be NDZ’s (no dumping zones).